Commands

 colima delete

-Delete the Colima VM and all its data.
+Delete the Colima VM instance.

 colima delete [profile] [flags]